neivv/aice/Documentation.md

 be a boolean.

 Booleans can be chained with `&&` and and `||` or, mixing them always requires parentheses.

+Additionally there is `default` operator, which is used for evaluating expressions that access potentially nonexistent unit.
+See [Default Expressions][opt-expr] for details.

 There are also several builtin expressions referring to current unit or bullet of the iscript.
 If an expressions refers to an object that the image doesn't have, an error will be printed and